wp-plugins/rublon/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Rublon can now serve as an additional authentication factor for Clef
+* Rublon can now serve as an additional authentication factor for Authy
+* Rublon can now serve as an additional authentication factor for Duo Security
+* Rublon can now serve as an additional authentication factor for Google Authenticator
+* Rublon can now serve as an additional authentication factor for LaunchKey
+* Rublon can now serve as an additional authentication factor for various social plugins (e.g. Facebook Connect)
+* Updated core Rublon libraries

 = 1.2.1 =
 * German language support added
 * Improved compatibility with a few unusual server configuration types